johnwargo/yaml-add-property/readme.md

 yaml-add-prop posts example test --debug
 ```

+With these examples, the command will generate more output to the console as it executes.

 To override the contents of the `layout` property with the value `default` use the following:

 ```shell